 - Arsenic V (MP880 Series)

-6. Are the Multipure Drinking Water Systems also certified or registered by the states of California, Iowa, Wisconsin,
+6. Are the Multipure Drinking Water Systems also certified or registered by the state of California and other states which

-Multipure Drinking Water Systems have been certified or registered by the states of California, Iowa, Wisconsin, and Colorado.
+Multipure Drinking Water Systems have been certified or registered in the states which require it, including California, Iowa and Wisconsin.